11 REASONS TO VISIT QUÉBEC CITY, QC

 How to Get To and Around Nanaimo

 Nanaimo has a good local bus system (BC Transit) and buses go pretty much everywhere.
-But the city is quite spread-out, so it can take some time until you arrive at your destination.
-Fares start at C$ 2.50 for a one-way ticket.
+Fares start at C$ 2.75 for a one-way ticket.

-It’s easy to get to Nanaimo Airport from Kelowna, Vancouver, Fort St. John, and Calgary.
+It’s easy to get to Nanaimo Airport from Kelowna, Vancouver, Toronto (seasonal), and Calgary.
 Several seaplane airlines (e.g. Harbour Air) and HeliJet Helicopters fly from Vancouver Harbour and Richmond (YVR Airport South) to Nanaimo as well.

 In general, Nanaimo is very walkable.
-It’s also one of Vancouver Island’s most popular mountain biking locations, so there are more than 50 km (31 miles) of trails for all skill levels to ride on and enjoy the scenery!
-There are also many bike shops in Nanaimo.
+It’s also one of Vancouver Island’s most popular mountain biking spots.
+It has more than 50 km (31 miles) of trails for all skill levels to ride on and enjoy the scenery!

-While visiting Nanaimo is most popular in the summer, its temperate climate also invites travelers to check it out during the rest of the year, when it’s less busy.
-With all the great things to see and do and delicious restaurants and cafés, I think it never gets boring here!
+While visiting Nanaimo is most popular in the summer, its mild climate also invites travelers to check it out during the rest of the year, when it’s less busy.

 So hopefully this post will inspire you to visit Nanaimo someday!

-Feel free to check out my posts about other cool places in BC as well:
+Feel free to check out my posts about other cool places in British Columbia as well:

 How to Spend a Weekend in Kelowna, BC